 What better way to raise financially literate kids than with these 5 classic financial games?

 Educating kids about financial literacy is important; they need to grow up to make good choices and become smart consumers.
-But while it’s agreed that teaching children about money makes good “cents,” many adults feel lost about the best way to start!
+But while it’s agreed that teaching children about money make good “cents,” many adults feel lost about the best way to start!

-November is Financial Literacy Month in Canada – a great opportunity for children to enhance their financial acumen and skills.
+Games provide a great opportunity for children to enhance their financial acumen and skills.
 My advice for parents and educators is to teach children about finances from a young age.
 This will instill good habits necessary for life.

 Some of Shari’s suggested financial games parents will remember fondly from their youth.
 These quality games never go out of style and they are available in toy stores all over North America.
 The combination of traditional and new toys will help little learners develop vital financial skills.
 The best part is they will have a great time in the process!

 Here are five educational games kids will love not only for financial literacy month but all year round.